-Name Displays the name of
+Name Displays the name of the object.

-the object.
 Enter a new name if necessary.

-Resolution Displays the

-resolution setting for the object.
-Select any of the options listed in Edit Object 1 LINE Object Selected Geometry Attributes Name LINE_355 Resolution Super Fine -Color Black Control Pts Hidden • Layer Layer1 • Pattern SOLID • Weight 1 pixels Arrow Start (none) Arrow End {none} ☐ Locked Apply Close the pull-down menu.
+Resolution Displays the resolution setting for the object.
+Select any of the options listed in the pull-down menu.
 See the Object Resolution section for more information.
 Color Displays the color of the selected object.
-Choose

-any color for the object.
+Choose any color for the object.
 If the object is on a layer with an override color, the object will display in the override color but the Edit Objects color field will display the actual color of the object.
 Control Pts Displays the status of the control points, hidden or visible.
 Either setting can be chosen.
 Layer Displays the layer where the object is located.
 Place the object on any available layer.

-Locked Choosing this option locks the object preventing it

-from being selected or modified.
-This is same

-operation that occurs when choosing
+Locked Locks the object preventing it from being selected or modified.
+This is the same operation that occurs when choosing Layout&gt;Group&gt;Lock .

-Layout>Group>Lock.